heyzec/Inkscape-Extensions/README.md

 Not much by itself - it serves to make writing new extensions simpler.
 It handles the tempfiles used by the extension when applying effects.
 Calling an extension made using BaseExtension from another is also easier as there is a call method available.

 ## How to try these extensions out?
-Git clone this repo into your inkscape user extensions folder.
-You can find this under Edit -> Preferences -> System -> User extensions
+`git clone` this repo into your inkscape user extensions folder.
+You can find this under Edit -> Preferences -> System -> User extensions.